Forensic accounting is the perfect career for those with a keen investigative eye and a passion for working with numbers

 Industry trends in forensic accounting

-Here’s a quick look at trends in this industry according to Burning Glass Technologies:
+Here’s a quick look at trends in the industry according to Burning Glass Technologies:

 Advances in technology challenge forensic accountants to think about new ways to visualize data to better manage information and identify financial crimes.
-Along with critical analysis, you will need to employ technological tools to examine various business situations.
+Along with critical analysis, you’ll need to employ technological tools to examine various business situations.

 Areas of opportunity for forensic accountants